yujinyan/blog/content/blog/posts/jcip-notes-interruption-cancellation.md

 [An issue](https://github.com/Kotlin/kotlinx.coroutines/issues/1814) asks to rethrow `CancellationException` in `runCatching`.
 However, the Kotlin team seems reluctant to support this.
 Catching exceptions all over the place in application code is a bad idea anyway.
 In the previous example, the `IllegalStateException` also gets lost.
-Ideally, exception handling should be done centrally once in the application and report such runtime exception to help identify and fix bugs.
+Ideally, the application should handle exceptions centrally in one place, and make sure they are reported for tracking down bugs.

 ### Cancelled state is permanent